williamouyang/okta.github.io/_source/docs/api/resources/users.md

 ##### Request Example: Timestamp
 {:.api .api-request .api-request-example}

-Enumerates all users that have been updated since a specific timestamp.
+Lists all users that have been updated since a specific timestamp.
 Use this operation when implementing a background synchronization job and you want to poll for changes.

 ~~~sh
 curl -v -X GET \